Transfer Students

 The Orientation Portal

 Your Orientation Portal is a central hub for navigating your transition to college.
 It is the home of your New Student Checklist and your go-to spot to sign up for virtual and in-person events.
-We’ll send you weekly emails with updates and reminders to let you know when new tasks become available and when event sign-ups go live.
+We’ll send you emails with updates and reminders to let you know when new tasks become available and when event sign-ups go live.
 You can access your Orientation Portal by logging into your Admissions Portal and clicking on the "Orientation Portal" button.

 New Student Checklist | Transfer Students

-The New Student Checklist is a list of all required tasks you need to complete before starting classes in September.
+The New Student Checklist is a list of all required tasks you need to complete before starting classes.
 The information below is the same as you will see on your New Student Checklist in your Orientation Portal, however, you need to complete these tasks in your Orientation Portal.
 Please review the list below to learn more about the required tasks you need to complete before you arrive on campus.

 Click the > sign next to each section under Orientation Essentials below to expand the information.